YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

   * Increases Firepower of Cruisers (both CL and CA) in the fleet by 15%
   * 25% chance when firing main guns to fire another salvo

 * Desc: Can you say 24 shots in a row?
 She certainly can.
-Wichita is THE heaviest frontline DPS in the entire game, bar none.
-Her HP is rather lacklustre, but it's an easily solved issue and dead enemies can't hurt you anyway.
+Wichita brings to bear one of the absolute highest vanguard DPS in the game, owing to her Chain Cannon skill and the passive +15% FP; and while her HP is rather lacklustre, it's an easily solved issue and dead enemies can't hurt you anyway.

  ### Tier 1:
 ---